 Our average length of stay

-Our goal is to safely return your child to their home and community with as much functional ability as possible.
+Our goal is to safely return children to their home and community with as much functional ability as possible.
 And the faster we can do that, the better for everyone.

-What we measure: Average length of hospital stay in the hospital compared to the national average
+What we measure: Average length of hospital stay compared to the national average

-What it means: When compared to the national average for pediatric inpatient rehabilitation programs, Children’s Colorado allowed children to go home more than three days earlier in the past year.
-We will never let your child go home until they can do it safely and comfortably, but we know kids can’t fully be kids in the hospital.
+We will never let a child go home until they can do it safely and comfortably, but we know kids can’t fully be kids in the hospital.
 We work hard to get them home quickly and equip them and their families with the skills to continue to improve.
+Our patients have greater functional gains than the national average and we’re always evaluating our care so kids gain their maximum ability as quickly as possible.

 Our WeeFIM® improvement score